 Permanent disability payments usually start when you return to work or when your condition is permanent and stationary.
 Permanent disability payments are usually lower than temporary disability payments.
+The amount of the biweekly check will depend on your earnings at the time of injury and the date of injury.
 The insurance company may not start permanent disability payments immediately.
 See above description about confusing letters from the insurance company.
 They often send out a letter delaying the start of payments, stating that it is “too early to tell if there will be permanent disability”.
 They might be right but often they unreasonably delay payment which can make them liable for a penalty.

 Permanent Disability payments are made every two weeks.